Chile: Biodiversity

 The flora and fauna of Chile are characterized by a high degree of endemism, due to its particular geography.
 In continental Chile, the Atacama Desert in the north and the Andes mountains to the east are barriers that have led to the isolation of flora and fauna.
 Add to that the enormous length of Chile (over 4300 km) and this results in a wide range of climates and environments that can be divided into three general zones: the desert provinces of the north, central Chile, and the humid regions of the south.

 The native flora of Chile consists of relatively fewer species compared to the flora of other South American countries.
 The northernmost coastal and central region is largely barren of vegetation, approaching the most absolute desert in the world.

 On the slopes of the Andes, in addition to the scattered tola desert brush, grasses are found.
 The central valley is characterized by several species of cacti, the hardy espinos, the Chilean pine, the southern beeches and the copihue, a red bell-shaped flower that is Chile's national flower.

 In southern Chile, south of the Biobío River, heavy precipitation has produced dense forests of laurels, magnolias, and various species of conifers and beeches, which become smaller and more stunted to the south.

 The cold temperatures and winds of the extreme south preclude heavy forestation.
-Grassland is found in Atlantic Chile (in Patagonia).
+Grassland is found in East Magallanes Province and northern Tierra del Fuego (in Patagonia).
 Much of the Chilean flora is distinct from that of neighboring Argentina, indicating that the Andean barrier existed during its formation.